nuria/nuria.github.io/visualization/web-components/wikimetrics-chart/README.md

 Wikimetrics Chart
 =================
-wikimetrics-chart is a web component that graphs of Wikipedia's editor activity.
+wikimetrics-chart is a web component that graphs data about Wikipedia's editor activity.

-It wraps a google-chart web component.
-Data served by Wikimetrics.
+It uses google charts to graph .
+The data is served by [Wikimetrics](https://metrics.wmflabs.org/).

 To use: